 The world currently relies on a very small set of stable crops.
-Wheat, rice, potatoes and maize represent 50% of our daily calories consumed.
+Wheat, rice, potatoes, and maize represent 50% of our daily calories consumed.
 The native crops of indigenous peoples such as quinoa, orca, and moringa, the food systems of indigenous peoples can help the rest of humanity expand their narrow food base.
 In addition, Indigenous peoples hold 80% of the world’s biodiversity.
 Preserving biodiversity is essential for food security and nutrition.
 Living naturally sustainable lives that contribute little to global warming, indigenous peoples preserve these spaces, helping to uphold the biodiversity of the plants and animals in nature.

 Major Parties Involved